cloudscale-ch/terraform-provider-cloudscale/README.md

 go mod vendor
 ```

-To test unreleased driver versions locally add the following to your `~..terraformrc`
+To test unreleased driver versions locally add the following to your `~/.terraformrc`

 ```hcl
 provider_installation {